chrisballinger/prosody-modules/mod_http_upload/README.markdown

 Introduction
 ============

-This module implements [XEP-0363], which lets clients upload files over HTTP.
+This module implements [XEP-0363], versions 0.2 and 0.3, which let clients upload files over HTTP.

 Configuration
 =============